skybet/skybet.github.io/_posts/2018-05-26-jmx-metrics-kafka-connect.md

 ### Prometheus

 [Prometheus](https://prometheus.io) is a monitoring tool which ingests metrics, makes them graphable, and exposes them to Alert Manager which can send out alerts using a number of methods.
-It pulls metrics from HTTP endpoints which are configured in its configuration file.
+It pulls metrics from HTTP endpoints which are added to the Prometheus configuration file.
 We therefore need a way of exposing the Kafka Connect metrics over HTTP in the format that Prometheus understands.

 ### JMX Exporter